KudzieChase/thanos-tweets/README.md

 # What you will need!

   - Your twitter history archive.
+Can be found [here](https://twitter.com/settings/account)
   - Twitter developer api access - for client secret keys and tokens.
+Can be found by creating an [app](https://developer.twitter.com/en/apps)
   - Python 3 installed in your machine.
   - A little imagination.